UPenn SEAS: DrJava Introduction

 DrJava logo: big J with stethascope

 Once it's installed, DrJava appears as a big J icon (right) and you should be able to open it like any other application.
-In the lab, DrJava is under the SEAS menu.
+In the labs, the DrJava icon may be on the desktop, or under the SEAS menu or programming menu.

 The main DrJava window: three panes.

-The main window in DrJava is divided into three panes:
+The DrJava window is divided into three panes:

 The toolbar at the top of DrJava's window, containing new/open/save/close for files and compilation, among others.